 I will consider a variety of ideas for new music in the 21st century and offer some examples as new music emerges in my studio.
 I have experimented with sound production, algorithmic composition, and every strategy that has emerged to enable beginners and experts alike to assemble sounds in ways that seem meaningful to them.
 I have been interested in hypnotic sounds, cool jazz, trance dance, chill, new age soothing music, and minimalist composers such as Philip Glass.
 A meaningful inquiry into the possibilities for authentic new music will involve philosophy, neuroscience, acoustic science, technology, and an understanding of human nature.

 We Seek Audiophile Perfection We make great music at Persona Digital Studios.
-We have many years of experience with computer based sound recording and enjoy technology shop talk.
+We have 25 years of experience with computer based sound recording and enjoy technology shop talk.
 We also have a well developed interest in how our brains process sounds.
 Our in house music production creates audiophile quality recordings presented as CD's, DVDs, singles and albums for Download.
-Music Downloads are albums, packaged as MP3 files in a zip folder.
-Download the zip folder and save.
-In Windows, click on the folder and choose the extract all option to unzip the files to your hard drive.
-The MP3 files will play on all computers, laptops, notebooks, smart phones, iPods,. iPads, CD and DVD players and all portable music players.
-Some albums contain liner notes or minibooks as PDF files that introduce the music.
-More About Downloads.The Sound of Music by Stephen Gislason.
+MP3 files will play on all computers, laptops, notebooks, smart phones, iPods,. iPads, CD and DVD players and all portable music players.

 Persona Digital Studio is located on the Sunshine Coast,